Five states don't currently charge sales tax on new or used cars: Alaska, Delaware, Montana, New Hampshire, and Oregon.

 How to Claim the Florida Sales Tax Exemption

-As a general rule, if you live out of state, buy a car in Michigan, and take delivery there, you must pay sales tax in Michigan.
-However, if you have the dealer or seller ship or deliver your car to a location outside the state, then no sales tax is due back to Michigan.
-For example, if you live in Illinois, Indiana, or Minnesota, buy a car in Michigan, and have the seller or dealer deliver it to your home state, you won't pay any sales tax in Michigan.
+For example, if you live in Illinois, Indiana, or Minnesota, buy a car in Michigan, and have the seller or dealer deliver it to your home state, you will not pay any sales tax in Michigan.
 But if you decide to drive the car home to Illinois, Indiana, or Minnesota, the dealer must charge you sales tax in Michigan.

 Like Florida, Michigan exempts out-of-state car buyers from sales tax when their home state has no sales tax on cars.
-So if you buy a Ford F-150, Chevy Tahoe, or Honda Civic in Michigan, but plan on titling and registering it in one of the sales tax-free states, – such as Alaska, Delaware, Montana, New Hampshire, Oregon, or New Mexico – the state of Michigan exempts your vehicle from its sales tax.
+So if you buy an American-made Ford F-150, Chevy Tahoe, or Honda Civic in Michigan but plan on getting a title and registering it in one of the tax-free states, Michigan exempts your vehicle from their sales tax.

 Michigan also exempts residents of the District of Columbia and 10 non-reciprocal states from sales taxation.
-In the West, these states are Oklahoma, Arkansas, West Virginia, South Dakota, and Nebraska.
-In the East, they include North Carolina, South Carolina, Georgia, Mississippi, and Maryland.
+These states are Oklahoma, Arkansas, West Virginia, South Dakota, Nebraska, North Carolina, South Carolina, Georgia, Mississippi, and Maryland.
 Because these states impose a use tax, which serves the same purpose as a sales tax, Michigan allows exemptions to protect purchasers from being taxed twice for a single sales transaction.